-62. The Highways Authority initially raised concerns with regards to the proposed layout and the need to provide passing areas, pedestrian footways, adequate turning areas, cycle stores and access to these.
-The plans were amended in response to these concerns.

-- 63. A revised vehicle access is proposed, which will require an extension to the existing dropped crossing.
-The first section of the vehicle access road is wide enough to allow for two vehicles to pass each other, which will prevent vehicles having to wait on the highway and pedestrian visibility splays are shown on either side of the access, which are acceptable.
-The remaining vehicle access road is wide enough to allow for vehicles to safely pass cyclists and a pedestrian footway is proposed alongside the vehicle access road and is sufficient for larger service vehicles and emergency vehicles.
-The proposed layout can achieve an adoptable standard which can be secured by condition. - 64.
-There are 18 car parking spaces proposed, which would equate to two spaces per dwelling and 2 additional spaces which would meet the relevant standard in the BCP Parking Standards Supplementary Planning Document (2021).
-Sufficient turning space is provided for turning within the site and the two passing zones/hatched areas can be conditioned to remain for such use as a shared area. - 65.
+- 72. The Highways Authority initially raised concerns with regards to the proposed layout and the need to provide passing areas, pedestrian footways, adequate turning areas, cycle stores and access to these.
+The submitted plans have been amended in response to these concerns. - 73.
+A revised vehicle access is proposed, which would require an extension to the existing dropped crossing.
+The first section of the vehicle access road is wide enough to allow for two vehicles to pass each other, which would prevent vehicles having to wait on the highway, and pedestrian visibility splays are shown on either side of the access which are acceptable.
+The remaining length of the vehicle access road is wide enough to allow for vehicles to safely pass cyclists and is sufficient width to allow access for larger service vehicles and emergency vehicles, whilst a pedestrian footway is also proposed alongside the vehicle access road.
+The proposed layout can achieve an adoptable standard which can be secured by condition. - 74.
+There are 18 car parking spaces proposed, which would equate to two spaces per dwelling and 2 additional spaces which would meet the relevant standard in the BCP Parking Standards SPD (2021).
+Sufficient turning space is provided for turning within the site and the two passing zones/hatched areas can be conditioned to remain for such use as a shared area. - 75.
 Parking spaces 1 and 2 which sit towards the front of the site have been set back to allow sufficient turning space for vehicles to exit the site in a forward gear.
-There is a 5m section of access road beyond the entrance to car parking spaces 11-18, which would enable vehicles such as delivery vehicles to be able to turn and this area has been hatched/shaded and annotated as a "turning area", so it can be conditioned to be kept clear to allow for these turning movements. - 66.
+There is a 5m section of access road beyond the entrance to car parking spaces 11-18, which would enable vehicles, such as delivery vehicles, to be able to turn and this area has been hatched/shaded and annotated as a "turning area".
+This area can be conditioned to be kept clear of any obstruction at all times to allow for these turning movements. - 76.
 Electric Vehicle Charging Points are annotated on the plans.
 Provision of these is a requirement under Building Regs and are not a requirement to make the development acceptable.
 Secure and covered cycle parking has been shown for each property within their garden area and a dedicated path is shown to access these at the request of highways.
-This provision will be secured by condition. - 67.
-In summary the amended scheme now complies with the requirements of the Council's highway department and Policies PP34, 35 and 36 of the Local Plan 2018 and the Councils adopted Parking Standards.
+This provision can be secured by condition. - 77.
+In summary, the amended scheme now complies with the requirements of the Council's Highways Authority and Policies PP34, PP35 and PP36 of the Poole Local Plan (2018) and the Councils adopted Parking Standards SPD (2021).

-Trees
+Impact on Trees

-- 68. The site is heavily screened by tress along its southwestern boundary.
-These trees are along the border of the Council owned Cemetery.
-There is no hard boundary between the sites, there is an area of tree roots and bank of soil which forms the boundary.
-This gives the application site a pleasant, wooded feel to the rear in an otherwise distinctly urban setting. - 69.
-The applicant has submitted a tree constraints plan, tree protection plan, arboricultural method statement and impact assessment.
-Following issues raised initially they have revised the scheme, reducing it by one unit and re-siting the remaining 6 units at the rear of the site.
-They have also submitted revised documents which include daylight/sunlight calculations.
-The proposals seek to construct the access along the southwestern side of the site which will be constructed using a no dig cellular confinement system which is acceptable.
+- 78. The site is heavily screened by trees along its southwestern boundary.
+These trees are located along the border of the Council owned Cemetery.
+There is no hard boundary between the sites, but there is an area of tree roots and bank of soil which forms the boundary.
+This gives the application site a pleasant, wooded feel to the rear portion of the site in an otherwise distinctly urban setting. - 79.
+The applicant has submitted a tree constraints plan, tree protection plan, arboricultural impact assessment and method statement.
+Following concerns raised to the proposed development as it was originally submitted, the scheme has been revised reducing it by one unit and re-siting the remaining 6 units at the rear of the site.
+Revised documents which include daylight/sunlight calculations have also been submitted.
+The proposals seek to construct the access along the southwestern side of the site that would be constructed using a no dig cellular confinement system which is acceptable.